uchicago-capp-30320/new-arrivals-chi/docs/endpoints/organization.md

 - **Endpoint**: `POST /register_organization`
 - **Description**: Validates the token from the email to ensure it's valid for resetting the organization's password.
 Set a new password for the organization account after validating the token.
 - **Request Body**:
-  - `token`: The unique token from the reset email.
   - `new_password`: The new password to be set.
   - `confirm_password`: Confirmation of the new password.
 - **Responses**:
   - `200 OK`: Password reset successfully.
-  - `400 Bad Request`: Invalid token, password mismatch, or other validation error.
+  - `400 Bad Request`: Invalid password mismatch, or other validation error.
   - `500 Internal Server Error`: Indicates a server error.

 ### View Organization Profile
 - **Endpoint**: `POST /org/{name}`
 - **Description**: Shows the organization profile that is viewable to the public.
 - **Request Body**:
-  - `token`: The unique token from the reset email.
   - `new_password`: The new password to be set.
   - `confirm_password`: Confirmation of the new password.
 - **Responses**:
   - `200 OK`: Password reset successfully.
-  - `400 Bad Request`: Invalid token, password mismatch, or other validation error.
+  - `400 Bad Request`: Invalid password mismatch, or other validation error.
   - `500 Internal Server Error`: Indicates a server error.

 ## Organization Page Buttons and Links